 itis

-Informal term for any condition marked by inflammation, taken loosely from medical terms like "arthritis" or "tonsillitis."
+Itis (noun) means informal term for any condition marked by inflammation, taken loosely from medical terms like "arthritis" or "tonsillitis.".
+Example: “The doctor joked that his sore knee was just a case of "itis.”

-How to Use Itis
+How to use itis

 Learner’s notesIn plain EnglishInformally, either a vague "inflamed something" or, in slang, the food-coma drowsiness after a big meal.